Published on Monday, January 14, 2019 - 15:55 by Peter Galdies

 GDPR Article 28:

 “[the contract shall]… …allow for and contribute to audits, including inspections, conducted by the controller or another auditor mandated by the controller.”

 The assessment and third-party audit stages can both result in identified issues and risks.
-Sometimes the risks will be acceptable to the stakeholders “as is” but in many cases something will need to change to ensure the processing is now acceptable.
+Sometimes the risks will be acceptable to the stakeholders “as is” but in many cases something will need to change to ensure the processing becomes acceptable.